 Online computer forensics master's programs teach students to be effective investigators.
 Students learn methods to safeguard important information from cyberattacks and skills to aid criminal investigations at the local, state, and federal levels.
 Graduates with a master's degree in computer forensics often specialize within the field and are competitive applicants for upper-level positions.

-What are the best computer forensics programs of 2020?
+What are the best computer forensics programs?
 Here are our top 10:

 |1||University of San Diego||San Diego, CA|